JimmyHuang454/EasyCompleteYou/readme.md

 ### Optional

 **Thanks to [pyinstaller](https://www.pyinstaller.org/), ECY had packed itself into one executable file, supports Windows, Linux and Macos.
-So you DONOT have to install Python anymore.
-"Keep it simple and stupid."**
+So you DONOT have to install Python anymore.**

 1. Python >= 3.0 with standard library.
    strongly recommend to use python3.6+